 Research: We may disclose PHI about you for research purposes when the research has been approved by an institutional review board and privacy protocols have been established.
 Your research-related treatment may be conditioned on signing an authorization to use and disclose your PHI in the research.
 You may also be asked to sign an authorization that would allow your PHI to be used in future research studies.

-Health Oversight Activities: We may disclose PHI to a health oversight agency for activities authorized by law, including, for example, audits, investigations, inspections, medical device reporting and licensure.
+Health Oversight Activities: We may disclose PHI to a health oversight agency for activities authorized by law, including, audits, investigations, inspections, medical device reporting and licensure.

-National Security and Intelligence Activities: We may release PHI about you to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.
+National Security and Intelligence Activities: We may release PHI to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.

 Sale of Information: Conway Regional Health System will not sell your information without your prior authorization or as otherwise allowed by law.

 Required Uses and Disclosures: Conway Regional Health System must make disclosures when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the HIPAA Privacy Regulations.

 Your PHI may be used or disclosed for other purposes not identified above based on your signing of a specific authorization form.
 You can revoke this authorization at any time provided you submit the revocation in writing to the Conway Regional Health System Privacy Officer.
 However, Conway Regional Health System is unable to “take back” any uses or disclosures that were made pursuant to the authorization prior to its revocation.

 Right to Request a Restriction of Uses and Disclosures: You have the right to request in writing a restriction on certain uses and disclosures of your PHI.
 We are not required to agree to the requested restrictions, unless you are requesting to restrict certain information from your health plan and you have paid Conway Regional Health System for those services in full prior to receiving those services.